 We have comprehensive liability, fire and extended coverage insurance on our facilities and operations, with policy specifications and insured limits customarily carried for similar properties.
 However, there are certain types of losses, such as losses resulting from wars, acts of terrorism, windstorms, floods, wildfires, earthquakes or other natural disasters, or pollution, that may be uninsurable or subject to restrictive policy conditions or subject to very large deductibles.
 In these instances, should a loss occur in excess of insured limits, we could lose capital invested in that property, as well as the anticipated future revenues derived from the manufacturing activities conducted at that property, while remaining obligated for any financial obligations related to the property.
 Any such loss would adversely impact our business, financial condition, results of operations and cash flows.
 We purchase insurance policies covering general liability and product liability with substantial policy limits.
 However, there can be no assurance that any liability claim would be adequately covered by our applicable insurance policies or would not be excluded from coverage based on the terms and conditions of the policy.
 This could also apply to any applicable contractual indemnity.
-We also purchase environmental liability risk through insurance.
-However, there can be no assurance that any environmental liability claim would be adequately covered by our applicable insurances in order to transfer all or a portion of environmental liability risk through insurance.
-However, there can be no assurance that any environmental liability claim would be adequately covered by our applicable insurance policies or would not be excluded from coverage by our applicable insurance.
-However, there can be no assurance that any environmental liability claim would be adequately covered by our applicable insurance policies or would not be excluded from coverage based on the terms and conditions of the policy.
-We do not purchase crop insurance for our timberland holdings, and a forest fire or other event could damage a material amount of timber.
+We also purchase environmental liability policies where legally required and may elect to purchase coverage in other circumstances in order to transfer all or a portion of environmental liability risk through insurance.
+However, there can be no assurance that any environmental liability claim would be adequately covered by our applicable insurance policies or would not be excluded from coverage based on the terms and conditions of the policy row and environmental liability claim would be adequately covered by our applicable insurance that any environmental liability claim would be adequately covered by our applicable insurance be no assurance that any environmental liability claim would be adequately covered by our applicable insurance polici